Chiara Lubich

-Chiara Lubich (born Silvia Lubich; January 22, 1920, Trento – March 14, 2008, Rocca di Papa), was an Italian teacher and author who founded the Focolare Movement, which aims to bring unity among people and promote universal family.
+Chiara Lubich (born Silvia Lubich; 22 January 1920 – 14 March 2008) was an Italian teacher and author who founded the Focolare Movement, which aims to bring unity among people and promote universal family.

 She was a charismatic figure who broke with many female stereotypes as early as the 1940s, opening a previously unheard of role for women in society and the Roman Catholic Church.

 Lubich is considered a notable figure in ecumenical, interreligious and intercultural dialogue, as recognized by UNESCO, which awarded her the Prize for Peace Education in 1996; and the Council of Europe, with the Human Rights Award in 1998; among others.

 She took her place in the history of contemporary spirituality among teachers and mystics for the authentic Gospel-based inspiration, universal outlook, and cultural and social influence that distinguish her charism, spirituality, and work.

 Early life

 The second of four children, Lubich was baptised Silvia.
 Her mother Luigia Marinconz, was a fervent Catholic, while her father Luigi, was a socialist and convinced anti-fascist.
-She later took the religious name “Chiara” upon entering the Franciscan Third Order (1942-1949).
+She later took the religious name Chiara upon entering the Franciscan Third Order (1942–1949).

 Luigi Lubich worked as a typesetter for the socialist newspaper Il Popolo, directed by Cesare Battisti.
 After the suppression of the newspaper by the Italian fascist regime, he opened an export business of Italian wines into Germany, but due to the crisis of 1929, he was forced to close it.
 Having refused to become a member of the National Fascist Party, he found it impossible to get work and had to resort to doing odd jobs to support his family.
 Thus, the family lived in financial hardship for years.
 Her mother and the local Sisters of the Child Mary provided her with a solid formation in the Christian faith.
 She developed a strong sense of social justice from her father; her brother Gino, who was also a socialist; and the family's life of poverty, becoming very sensitive to the needs of the poor.
 At the age of 15, she joined the ranks of Catholic Action in Trento and soon became a diocesan youth leader.

 Education and teaching career

-Chiara attended a teachers’ college and became a passionate student of philosophy.
+Chiara attended a teachers' college and became a passionate student of philosophy.
 Her great desire was to attend the Catholic University of Milan, but she failed to win a scholarship.
-Initially deeply distressed, she suddenly felt consoled by an inner certainty from God: "I will be your teacher."
-As soon as she graduated, she took jobs teaching in elementary schools in the valley regions around Trento (1938–39), and then in Cognola (1940-1943), a town close to Trento, in a school for orphans run by the Capuchins.
+Initially deeply distressed, she suddenly felt consoled by an inner certainty from God: "I will be your teacher".
+As soon as she graduated, she took jobs teaching in elementary schools in the valley regions around Trento (1938–39), and then in Cognola (1940–1943), a town close to Trento, in a school for orphans run by the Capuchins.
 In the autumn of 1943, she left teaching and enrolled at the Ca'Foscari University of Venice, continuing to give private lessons.
 However, due to the circumstances of the war, at the end of 1944, she had to interrupt her studies.